Park and ride in Portsmouth re-opens to passengers in line with 'freedom day'

 Read More

-Councillor Lynne Stagg, the city council’s transport boss, said: ‘I'm delighted that we're able to re-open park and ride from July 19.
+Councillor Lynne Stagg, the city council’s transport boss, said: ‘I'm delighted that we're able to reopen park and ride .
 The service is perfect for commuters and visitors wanting to reach the city relaxed, refreshed and ready for the day ahead.
 It also plays a key role in our commitment towards developing cleaner air for Portsmouth

 ‘As life begins to return to normal, with people returning to workplaces and making the most of the city's shopping and leisure facilities, it's great to be able to celebrate the return of park and ride, providing a quick and easy way to get into the city.
 If you haven't used park and ride yet, visit our website to find out more and give it a try.’